Next.js by Example

 - Familiarity with React, including the useState and useEffect hooks

-Described as “The React Framework for Production”, Next.js makes it easy to build highly optimized web applications in React.
+Dubbed as “The React Framework for the Web”, Next.js makes it easy to build highly optimized web applications by server-side rendering React components.

-This course will guide you through learning Next.js by developing two examples: a fully static website, and a hybrid (static + server-side rendered) app.
+This course will guide you through learning Next.js by developing a complete project step by step.

-The Deployment section will present you all the options for running your application in production, from fully-managed serverless platforms like Vercel to configuring your own Linux servers.
+The Deployment section will present you the various options for running your application in production, from using a fully-managed platform like Vercel to performing a Static Export that can be uploaded to any web server.

 Who this course is for:

-- React/Web developers who want to build static or hybrid (static + SSR) web apps with Next·js
+- React/Web developers who want to build static or full-stack web apps with Next·js

 Mirko has 20 years of experience developing software for a wide range of companies, from startups to large, high-profile organisations, more recently as Lead Developer and Architect.